-Why Consider Inpatient Treatment at Ohio Hospital for Psychiatry
+Why Consider Treatment at Our Hospital for Alcoholism in Columbus

 It is very possible that people who abuse alcohol might be suffering from a co-occurring mental health disorder.
 It is also possible that these individuals are using alcohol as a means of self-medicating the symptoms that they are experiencing as a result of the presence of a mental illness.
 Dealing with a mental illness or a dependence on alcohol separately can cause major distress in a person’s life, so when a combination of the two is present in an individual, the effects can be severe.

-If you are struggling with an addiction to alcohol, while also dealing with the symptoms of an accompanying mental illness, an inpatient treatment program may be the most beneficial type of treatment to ensure that you get the help that you need.
-Inpatient treatment programs can address the reasons why you have turned to alcohol, including any emotional turmoil that may have led to your first drink.
-Through inpatient treatment, you are able to receive the help that you need in the safest, most nonjudgmental environment possible.
-Entering an inpatient program provides you with the opportunity to step out of the stressors and triggers of your everyday life so that you can focus solely on getting well and overcoming your addiction.
-Through a combination of various therapies and medication management, this type of program can help you win the battle against your addiction and start living the life that you want.
+If you are struggling with an addiction to alcohol, while also dealing with the symptoms of an accompanying mental illness, an inpatient treatment center like ours in Columbus may be the most beneficial type of treatment to ensure that you get the help that you need.
+Such treatment centers can address the reasons why you have turned to alcohol, including any emotional turmoil that may have led to your first drink.
+Through this kind of treatment, you are able to receive the help that you need in the safest, most nonjudgmental environment possible.
+Entering an inpatient treatment center provides you with the opportunity to step out of the stressors and triggers of your everyday life so that you can focus solely on getting well and overcoming your addiction.
+Through a combination of various therapies and medication management, this type of treatment can help you win the battle against your addiction and start living the life that you want.

-At Ohio Hospital for Psychiatry, we base our philosophy on the understanding that every patient who comes to us for help has a history of life experiences that have played a role in turning him or her into the person that he or she is.
+At Ohio Hospital for Psychiatry, our alcohol addiction treatment center in Columbus, we base our philosophy on the understanding that every patient who comes to us for help has a history of life experiences that have played a role in turning him or her into the person that he or she is.
 We know that the problems that people are currently struggling with are only a small part of who they are and who they will become.
 Our goal for everyone who seeks treatment with us is to find hope and a renewed sense of contentment and well-being in a confidential, encouraging, and comfortable environment.

-At Ohio Hospital for Psychiatry, our treatment programs are centered on an active interdisciplinary approach.
+At our Columbus hospital for alcohol addiction, our treatment is centered on an active interdisciplinary approach.
 When you first arrive at our hospital, you will participate in a comprehensive evaluation so that we can provide you with a recommendation for the most appropriate level of care.
 Our highly qualified staff makes it their responsibility to provide thorough and compassionate treatment to each and every patient while focusing on each person’s unique set of needs.
 Some of the treatment methods that we incorporate into our individualized care include:

-Medication management: Medications can be a beneficial part of treating people who are struggling with alcohol dependence while also suffering from a co-existing mental disorder.
+Medication management is offered at our treatment center.
+Medications can be a beneficial part of treating people who are struggling with alcohol dependence while also suffering from a co-existing mental disorder.
 If it is determined that medication is necessary to provide you with the most successful treatment outcome, our primary care physicians will closely monitor the therapeutic effects of the medication while also making any necessary changes.

-Individual therapy provides patients with time to meet on a one-to-one basis with their therapist.
+Individual therapy at our hospital provides patients with time to meet on a one-to-one basis with their therapist.
 This time can be spent working on specific goals, discussing any problems or concerns, and developing personal coping skills that the patient can implement once he or she leaves treatment.

-Group therapy is held on a daily basis in our inpatient program.
+Group therapy is held on a daily basis in our treatment center in Columbus.
 These sessions are designed to bring patients together so that they can share their personal experiences, discuss the things that they are learning in treatment, and explore different ways of coping with the struggles that they are facing.
 Group therapy is also an ideal time for patients to realize that they are not alone.

 Continuing Care and Levels of Treatment

-At Ohio Hospital for Psychiatry, we understand that leaving an inpatient program can be somewhat intimidating for patients as they face the challenge of returning to their everyday lives.
+At our hospital for alcoholism in Columbus, we understand that leaving a treatment center can be somewhat intimidating for patients as they face the challenge of returning to their everyday lives.
 In order to help ease some of these anxious feelings, your treatment team will work closely with you as you make the decision for what your next step of recovery will be.
 For some patients, it will be most appropriate to step down into a partial hospitalization program or an intensive outpatient program where they are able to remain in a therapeutic environment for most of the day while slowly integrating back into their community in the evenings.
 Some patients, on the other hand, may feel as though they are ready to return home.
 In these cases, our case management team will work with you in finding appropriate support groups and other available resources that will help keep you on the right path for recovery.